Lawn Pest Control in Grand Rapids MI

-In Michigan there are seven pests that do the majority of the damage to your lawn.
+In Michigan there are six pests that do the majority of the damage to your lawn.

 The Japanese Beetle is known to do the most damage.
-Japanese beetles eat the roots of your lawn.
+Japanese beetle grubs eat the roots of your lawn.
 This mainly happens in July when your lawn already has a lot of stress on is from the heat and lack of water.
 Usually when your lawn is infested with more than 40 Japanese beetles per square foot, parts of your lawn will die.
 Skunks and raccoons will also dig up your lawn to eat this beetles which causes even more damage.
-To read more about the Japanese Beetle click here.

 The Black Ataneius is not a very well known pest to homeowners, but it is a small black beetle that can significantly injure your turf.
 In order for significant damage to happen there needs to be at least 100 black ataneius per square foot which is much more than the action threshold of the Japanese Beetle.
 Black Ataneius damage is found mostly on golf courses and not homeowner’s lawns.